 Voters in Florida are broadly in favor of a statewide mandate requiring that masks be worn in public.
 73% support and 20% oppose such a measure.
 87% of Democrats support a mandate as do 74% of independents and 59% of Republicans.

 This poll was conducted by Gravis Marketing, a nonpartisan research and data firm.
 This poll of 529 registered, likely voters in Florida was conducted on July 13th and has a margin of error of ±4.3%.
 This survey was conducted using interactive voice responses and an online panel of sms cell phone users.
 This poll was not commissioned by any campaign committee or other organization and was paid for by Gravis Marketing.
 Results are weighted by voting demographics.
-Questions can be directed to the managing partner of Gravis Marketing, Doug Kaplan.
+Questions can be directed to the Gravis Research Team.